wso2/docs-is/en/docs/deploy/migrate/what-has-changed.md

 This section contains the updates done to the Authentication features of IS 6.0.0.

 ### Authentication Context
-From IS 6.0.0 onward the ```AuthenticationContext``` will have a expiry time and expired contexts will not be considered during authentication.
-The expiry time is set to be equal to the temporary session data cleanup time period and can be changed by adding following configuration to the ```deployment.toml``` file.
+From IS 6.0.0 onward the ```AuthenticationContext``` will have an expiry time and the expired contexts will not be considered during authentication.
+The expiry time is set to be equal to the temporary session data cleanup time period and can be changed by adding the following configuration to the ```deployment.toml``` file.

 ``` js
 [session_data.cleanup]